INDICATIONS

 Repatha® is indicated:

-• To reduce the risk of major adverse cardiovascular (CV) events (CV death, myocardial infarction, stroke, unstable angina requiring hospitalization, or coronary revascularization) in adults with established cardiovascular disease..
+• To reduce the risk of major adverse cardiovascular (CV) events (CV death, myocardial infarction, stroke, unstable angina requiring hospitalization, or coronary revascularization) in adults at increased risk for these events...
 READ MORE

-of patients are covered for Repatha® across insurance types1,*
+~95% of patients are covered for Repatha® across insurance types1,*

-*Inclusions on formulary does not imply superior clinical efficacy or safety.
+Inclusion on formulary does not imply superior clinical efficacy or safety.

-Eighty five percentage Icon
+Eighty four percentage Icon

-Seventy nine percentage Icon
+eighty eight percentage Icon

 Seventy seven percentage Icon